Defence Security Force: Role and responsibilities

 The DSG, before being incorporated into the army and renamed to DSF, was tasked with providing security and escort services for various strategic installations in Pakistan.
 This included safeguarding critical sites such as Air Force bases, military depots, the Directorate General of the Inter-Services Intelligence (ISI), Special Communications Organization (SCO), Heavy Industries Taxila, Pakistan Ordnance Factories, Karachi Nuclear Power Plant (KANNUP), and Pakistan Petroleum Limited (PPL).
 It is believed that the DSF continues to perform these duties in addition to safeguarding military installations and engaging in the ongoing war on terror.

 The DSF also functions as a paramilitary element of the Pakistan Air Force Police (AFP) and operates alongside the rapid reaction team (QRF) of the Air Force commandos.

 Operations

 While the DSF has primarily been responsible for static and escort duties at critical installations throughout Pakistan, it also participated in the Indo-Pakistani war of 1971.
-During the conflict, the DSF was tasked with protecting military installations in both East and West Pakistan, resulting in the killing of several DSF personnel.
+During the conflict, the DSF was tasked with protecting military installations in both East and West Pakistan.